 NOVEMBER 18, 1979 – Richard Petty wins his record seventh series championship.

 JULY 4, 1984 – Richard Petty earns his 200th win in the Firecracker 400 at Daytona International Speedway, setting a mark that has yet to be challenged.

 NOVEMBER 15, 1992 – One of the most significant races in NASCAR history, the 1992 season finale at Atlanta Motor Speedway.
 It is Richard Petty’s last race and Jeff Gordon’s first in NASCAR premier series competition.
-Five drivers are eligible to win the title as the race began.
-Driver-owner Alan Kulwicki ends up leading one more lap than Bill Elliott, to earn the five-point bonus for leading the most laps – and win the championship by 10 points.
+Five drivers were eligible to win the title as the race began.
+Driver-owner Alan Kulwicki ends up leading one more lap than Bill Elliott to earn the five-point bonus for leading the most laps – and win the championship by 10 points.

 AUGUST 6, 1994 – The series schedule expands to include the famed 2.5-mile Indianapolis Motor Speedway.
 Jeff Gordon claims the win in the first Brickyard 400.

 OCTOBER 23, 1994 – Dale Earnhardt joins Richard Petty as the second driver in series history to win seven NASCAR series championships, clinching the title at Rockingham.

 JANUARY 2003 – NASCAR unveils the NASCAR Research and Development Center in Concord, North Carolina.